Panguana: History

 The biological research station Panguana was founded in 1968 by the biologists Maria Koepcke and Hans-Wilhelm Koepcke and was originally only designed for a period of 5 years of field research.
-As accommodation originally served a wooden cabin, which was abandoned by locals.
-It was standing on stilts, with a roof of palm leaves (see picture) and an additional kitchen hut next to it.
+Originally a wooden cabin which had been abandoned by locals served as accommodation.
+The cabin stood on stilts, with a roof of palm leaves (see picture) and an additional kitchen hut next to it.
 Later it was replaced by a larger house and another was added.
-Since 2000, her daughter, Juliane Diller, has been running the station.
+Since 2000, their daughter, Juliane Diller, has been running the station.
 In her absence, the manager, Moro, is her representative.
-Since 2003, there has been a co-operation between the Zoological State Collection Munich, where Juliane Diller works, and the Natural History Museum in Lima, Peru.
+Since 2003, there has been a co-operation between the Zoological State Collection Munich, where Diller works, and the Natural History Museum in Lima, Peru.
 Through sponsoring by the "Hofpfisterei" in Munich, the area of the station has been enlarged several times over the past few years by the acquisition of adjacent lands.

-In the 1970s, Hans-Wilhelm Koepcke's unsuccessfully tried to promote Panguana as a nature conservation area and in 1972 the area became an official scientific research area (zona de estudio científico del Ministerio de Agricultura, Direccíon forestal, de caza y Tierras).
+In the 1970s, Hans-Wilhelm Koepcke unsuccessfully tried to promote Panguana as a nature conservation area and in 1972 the area became an official scientific research area (zona de estudio científico del Ministerio de Agricultura, Direccíon forestal, de caza y Tierras).
 Finally at the end of 2011, the newly created Peruvian Ministry of Environment declared Panguana as a private conservation area (Area de Conservación Privada) in order to protect the area permanently from clearing, hunting and colonization.